Évian-les-Bains: Golden Age of the Belle Époque and the Roaring Twenties

-The Cachat mineral waters SA (Société Anonyme des Eaux Minérales de Cachat) was created as an anonymous company in December 1859 by Parisian investors, selling Évian water, and in 1865 the small town changed its name to Évian-les-bains to promote its rise as a spa town.
+The Cachat mineral waters SA (Société Anonyme des Eaux Minérales de Cachat) was created as an anonymous company in December 1859 by Parisian investors, selling Évian water, and in 1865 the small town changed its name to Évian-les-Bains to promote its rise as a spa town.
 Three other springs joined the Cachat (Guillot, Bonnevie, Corporau).
 Improvement in transportation (a railroad station) helped make the town a more famous spa.

 In the late 19th century, the city contained more than 20 hotels.
 The hills and the lakeshore were covered with noble houses and luxurious villas and a theatre and a casino were built on the lakeside.
-In 1902, the baths were constructed and in 1909, the architect Hébrard built one of the most luxurious hotels: the Royal Hotel.
-Evian considers itself one of the top European spas, claiming popularity with high society figures such as Countess Anna de Noailles, Frédéric Mistral, the Lumiere Brothers and Marcel Proust.
+In 1902, the baths were constructed and in 1909, the architect Hébrard built one of the most luxurious hotels: the Royal Hotel. Évian considers itself one of the top European spas, claiming popularity with high society figures such as Countess Anna de Noailles, Frédéric Mistral, the Lumière brothers and Marcel Proust.

-After World War I, the city maintained its status as a high-class spa town, hosting socialites and royalty such as Aga Khan III, the Maharaja of Kapurthala, Albert Lebrun (President of the République), King George V of United Kingdom and King Fuad I of Egypt.
+After World War I, the city maintained its status as a high-class spa town, hosting socialites and royalty such as Aga Khan III, the Maharaja of Kapurthala, King George V of United Kingdom, King Fuad I of Egypt, as well as French president Albert Lebrun.

 The Évian Conference was convened in Évian in July 1938 to discuss the problem of Jewish refugees.
 During World War II, German forces occupied Évian and the town's statue of General Dupas was removed.